berenar/ubulenium/README.md

 > **Note**: Docker may have some temporary files but save what you want to keep.

 ### Run tests
-You need to start the Selenium server inside the container, simply by opening the two scripts in the ubuntu Desktop in this order:

-1. start_hub.sh
-2. start_node.sh

-> You can start as many nodes as you want, running the *start_node.sh* script more times.

 You can run tests via a *RemoteWebDriver* from the Java project, inside **/src/test/java** create a new package and a class that extends the *Common* class, where the *Webdriver* is initialized.